 Written by contributors Lauren & Josiah Lowe of The Burlap Bag

-We are back for our third week of our mini series of “Strategies for Designing Your Life”.
+We are back for our fourth week of our mini series of “Strategies for Designing Your Life”.
 Each week, we’ll discuss some basic design elements and give examples of how to utilize them.
 The series will help to add interest, harmony, and unity to your life.
-Last Thursday, we gave you a Lesson in shape.
-And check back next Thursday for another lesson!
+So far, we’ve had A Lesson in Color, A Lesson in Shape, and A Lesson in Texture.
+And check back next Thursday for our final lesson!

-We present you with: A lesson in Texture.
+We present you with: A lesson in Size